Vaibob/swiggy_spider/README.md

 1. Open your terminal and navigate to the project directory.
 2. Run the following command while in `spiders` directory to start the spider.
 ```
  scrapy crawl swiggy
 ```

 The spider will generate a `restaurant_data.csv` file containing the scraped data, segregated by city.

+NOTE: The `spiders` directory has a file named `swiggy_spider` which has all the scraping code

 ---